McLean County offers limited mental health options. INtegRIty Counseling Inc. is bringing new care options to the community.

 Karyn Robinson, BS is a board member.
 Outside of Integrity, she is a licensed stylist and works in the hospitality field.
 Her passion is serving others.
 Busy as she loves to be, she manages to be a wife, step mom, and leader at her church.
 Karyn believes in the mission and goals of INtegRIty Counseling and enjoys being a part of something bigger than herself.

 Nelicia Butler, MA, LPC is an Integrity Counseling board member.
 She earned her Master's degree in Counseling from Lincoln Christian University.
 She has worked for The Baby Fold, YWCA, and currently at the McLean County Center for Human Services.
 Nelicia was also an intern with Integrity Counseling while completing her graduate degree and had a desire to continue to promote the mission and purpose of the organization.
-In her free time she enjoys spending time with her family/friends and taking on new arts/crafts projects.
+In her free time, she enjoys spending time with her family/friends, dance fitness, and taking on new arts/crafts projects.